metacampus-org/easy-a-hackathon/README.md

 ### Our Solution

-We built a Decentralized Student Transcript Management System on Algorand that directly addresses these issues:
+A Decentralized Transcripting System that directly addresses these issues:

 - **Immutable Records**: Academic credentials are permanently stored via Algorand smart contracts.
 - **Decentralized Verification**: Every transcript entry is cryptographically verified, eliminating the risk of fake credentials.
-- **Cost Efficiency**: By removing manual middlemen, transcript verification becomes affordable and scalable.
+- **Cost Efficiency**: By removing middlemen, transcript verification becomes affordable and scalable.
-- **Student Ownership**: Students control their transcript hash and decide when and where to share it.
+- **Student Ownership**: Students control their transcripts and decide when and where to share them.
 - **Global Portability**: Transcripts can be instantly verified across institutions and borders without extra overhead.

 ## Technical Description

-### How Algorand Makes This Possible

 - **PyTeal Smart Contracts (Algorand AVM)**: Manage student onboarding, transcript requests, approvals, and verification through immutable logic.
 - **AlgoSDK (JavaScript)**: Handles client-side interactions with Algorand Testnet for verification and updates.